ayeechague/restaurant-managment/README.md

 Restaurant Management Web App (In Progress)
 Restaurant Management Web App (In Progress)

 This project is a web application for managing and displaying restaurant information.
-It is currently under development as part of my Systems Analysis program.
+It is currently under development as part of my course.

 🔹 Features (planned and implemented)
 Admin Panel: Add, edit, and delete restaurant records.